phfn/AI-Exam-Correction/src/backend/README.md

 python web-backend.py
 ```

-When you wanna try it with the frontend, you have to use the same adress and port as the frontend.
+When you wanna try it with the frontend, you have to use the same address and port as the frontend.

-here a sample nginx setup you could use
+Here a sample nginx setup you could use

 ```nginx conf
 http {